What's the Difference between UFC Fight Night and numbered UFC Events?

 UFC Fight Night: A Spotlight for Rising Stars

-UFC Fight Night, a regular program on ESPN+, provides a platform for promising fighters to showcase their skills.
+UFC Fight Night, a regular program on Paramount Plus, provides a platform for promising fighters to showcase their skills.
 Although the event started as a finale to the reality TV show, UFC Ultimate Fighter, it has now become a standalone event, serving as a breeding ground for new talent.

 Features of UFC Fight Night